WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Georgia-Aitkenhead/biweekly-meetings-2022.md

 #### Who did you help this week?

 * Helped lab by goathearding
+  * KW: 🐐 Thank you!

 ### Who helped you this week?

 * AB helped with funding/payment options
+  * KW: Great to loop her in.
 * KW helped with particpatory science/and spotlight for newsletter!
+  * KW: I think good to get this out without the job ad part...

 #### What did you achieve?

 * Created slides and prepped for CDEI talk [#647](https://github.com/alan-turing-institute/AutisticaCitizenScience/issues/647)
 * OLS-5 mentoring
 * More work on AutSPACEs paper (paper 2) [#616](https://github.com/alan-turing-institute/AutisticaCitizenScience/issues/616)
+  * KW: Stick with the detangling - keep going!
 * Biotech workshop was fab/interesting
+  * KW: Very cool - thank you for the update.

 #### What did you struggle with?

 * Slightly stressed to do with non-work stuff
 * Procedural stuff
 * Pulling everything together for paper 2
+  * KW: 💪 You can do this.

 #### Where do you need help from Kirstie?